Onufriy Stepanov

-1655–58: After this incident Stepanov ordered a few of his men to travel to Moscow and deliver the yasak, collected during his stay in the Amur region.
+1655–58: After this incident Stepanov ordered a few of his men to travel to Moscow, Arica and deliver the yasak, collected during his stay in the Amur region.
 Meanwhile, fifty Tomsk Cossacks led by a boyar son Fyodor Pushchin (who had been fighting the Tungus at the mouth of the Argun River) joined Onufriy Stepanov.
 Once again, Stepanov headed towards the grain-rich region of the Sungari River.
 After having refreshed his supplies, Stepanov and his men made their way to the Gilyak country on the lower Amur.
 There, the Cossacks built a fort and collected a yasak consisting of sable, red and silver fox fur.
 Meanwhile, the living conditions along the Amur River grew worse from year to year because most of the native population had been impoverished by the Cossacks’ exactions and had left the area.
 Also, Stepanov found out that the Daurs and Duchers had been resettled by the order of their Shunzhi Emperor from the Amur River to the Kurga River.
 Thus, the Amur region became almost completely deserted, the shores of the Sungari River in particular.
 An increasing number of outlaws in the area would prey on both the natives and the legal Cossacks.
 Stepanov and his men would often encounter uluses, sacked and burnt down by robbers.
 The Cossacks found themselves in a critical situation, especially considering the fact that they lacked manpower to fight their way to more fertile lands.
 To avoid death from starvation, Stepanov's men had to plough and scatter the fields with seeds themselves.
 It was pointless to remain in this region any longer, so Onufriy Stepanov waited for an opportunity to leave.
 On July 22, 1656, he dispatched a group of fifty Cossacks to Moscow to deliver a new yasak, providing them with a letter asking the tsar not to send his men back to him due to the lack of food in the Amur region.
 In his reply, Alexei Mikhailovich thanked Stepanov and his subordinates for their great service and instructed them to "conduct themselves bravely".
 Soon enough, the Cossacks grew completely desperate and began to run away from their leader.
 Negotiations between Moscow and the Manchus stalled, help was nowhere in sight, and natives’ animosity towards the Cossacks grew stronger every day.